kalin73/Shopping-site/README.md

 ## Run Locally
 To run the application first you have to create google account which will be used for sending emails from the application.
-Then open your google account and go to: **security / signing in to Google section / click 2-Step Verification / scroll down and click on app passwords / generate.**
+Then open your google account and go to: **security / how you sign in to Google section / click 2-Step Verification / scroll down and click on app passwords / generate.**

 - install **Docker** on your system: https://www.docker.com/get-started/